Build your first app

 For our demonstration, we'll select New Table to create a new table and import our CSV data.
 We'll also choose a database schema (in this case— 'dbo').

-1. Enter the table name and choose Upload Excel/CSV.
+1. Enter a name for the table and choose Upload Excel/CSV.

 1. Select the file you want to upload.